 Student Advisory Service: Information and advice are currently being provided by email, telephone and online.
 One-to-one meetings can be conducted face-to-face if you arrange an appointment in advance.
 Please follow this link to access the Student Advisory Service’s web pages.

-Canteen: Open for takeaways.
-No service to the public.
+Canteen: Open for takeaways, no service to the public.
 From 5 July 2021: CafeBar in Building S!
 Access only for the university’s own students and staff upon presenting their CampusCard.
 For further information and up-to-date access arrangements, please consult the canteen’s main page.

 Visits in person: Wherever possible, communications should continue to be conducted by telephone, email or post.
 Appointments can be made in advance for one-to-one visits in person.

 Professors’ consultation hours: Face-to-face meetings can continue.
 However, we recommend conducting discussions by telephone instead.

 Meetings with supervisors: Face-to-face meetings can continue.